 Ada

 Ada was developed as part of an extensive effort in the 1970s by the US Department of Defense (Tucker & Noonan, 2007).
-Extensions for supporting Object-Oriented Programming was added to the original largely imperative Ada 83 in the modified Ada 95, making Ada a multi-paradigm language (Tucker & Noonan, 2007).
-Ada was an important milestone in the development of programming languages since certain important features went on to influence design of other programming languages (Sebesta, 2016):
+In Ada 95, extensions for supporting object-oriented programming were added to the original, largely imperative, Ada 83, making Ada a multi-paradigm language (Tucker & Noonan, 2007).
+Ada was an important milestone in the development of programming languages since certain important features went on to influence the design of other programming languages (Sebesta, 2016):

-Facility for encapsulation in Ada is provided by means of packages.
+Ada includes a facility for encapsulation using packages.

-Ada’s usage in critical embedded applications influenced development of an extensive support for user-defined exception handling.
+Ada’s usage in critical embedded applications influenced the development of extensive support for user-defined exception handling.